Validator Slashing

 How it works:

-Appeal: Generally no appeal.
+Appeal: Generally, there is no appeal.
 Slashing is final.

 Automatic slashing creates strong incentives.